dmhenaopa/holbertonschool-low_level_programming/0x01-variables_if_else_while/README.md

 + 4-print_alphabt.c: Prints the alphabet in lowercase, followed by a new line.
 Print all the letters except q and e.
 + 5-print_numbers.c: Prints all single digit numbers of base 10 starting from 0, followed by a new line.
 + 6-print_numberz.c: Prints all single digit numbers of base 10 starting from 0, followed by a new line.
 Not allowed to use any variable of type char, only use the putchar function.
++ 7-print_tebahpla.c: Prints the lowercase alphabet in reverse, followed by a new line.
 +